 Proteasome dysfunction is well established in alcoholic liver injury.
 However, the mechanism by which ethanol feeding causes proteasome dysfunction is still unclear.
 Proteasome chymotrypsin-like activity decrease has been the major finding to explain the proteasome dysfunction and accumulation of misfolded and ubiquitinated proteins in the liver of chronic ethanol-fed animals.
-Previous studies reported by the author[1,2] have shown that the dysfunction of the proteasome system in alcoholic liver disease is caused by structural changes in the ? type subunits of the proteasome.
+Previous studies reported by the author[1,2] have shown that the dysfunction of the proteasome system in alcoholic liver disease is caused by structural changes in the α type subunits of the proteasome.
 However, the dysfunction of the proteasome pathway in alcoholic liver disease is more complicated.
 There are multiple levels of proteasome activity and specificity regulation.
 The ubiquitin system and the proteasome interacting proteins (PIPs) are part of the regulation of proteasome activity and specificity.
 The effects of ethanol feeding on the ubiquitin system and the proteasome interacting protein are still unknown.

 The proteasome system is a sophisticated, selective, and highly specific proteolytic pathway.
 It includes the 20S proteasome, also called the catalytic core particle (CP), the regulatory complexes, and interacting proteins.
-The catalytic core is formed by 28 subunits, arranged into four heteroheptameric rings made of seven subunits each (7?7?7?7?).
-The ?-type subunits form the external rings, and the β subunits the internal rings.
+The catalytic core is formed by 28 subunits, arranged into four heteroheptameric rings made of seven subunits each (7α7β7β7α).
+The α-type subunits form the external rings, and the β subunits the internal rings.

 CP BINDING TO THE 19S REGULATORY COMPLEX

-The CP of the proteasome system binds to the regulatory complex 19S to form the 26S proteasome (Figure ).
-The 26S proteasome is involved in the ubiquitin proteasome pathway (UPP), and is responsible for the ubiquitin-targeted protein degradation[3
+The CP of the proteasome system binds to the regulatory complex 19S to form the 26S proteasome (Figure 1).
+The 26S proteasome is involved in the ubiquitin proteasome pathway (UPP), and is responsible for the ubiquitin-targeted protein degradation (Figure 1).

 The 26S proteasome consists of the 20S core capped with the 19S regulatory complexes that recognize ubiquitinated protein substrates designated for proteolysis.

-Cellular key proteins, such as cyclins, cyclin-dependent kinase inhibitors, I?B, hypoxia-inducible factor-1?, Nrf2, and p53, are substrates for the 26S proteasome, and their ubiquitin-dependent degradation is highly controlled[4-6].
+Cellular key proteins, such as cyclins, cyclin-dependent kinase inhibitors, IκB, hypoxia-inducible factor-1α, Nrf2, and p53, are substrates for the 26S proteasome, and their ubiquitin-dependent degradation is highly controlled[4-6].

 The UPP is also responsible for the clearance of misfolded and oxidized proteins.
 Therefore , proteasome failure is the cause of numerous diseases associated with poor clearance of these often deleterious proteins.

 There are two major steps involved in the ubiquitin-proteasome-dependent degradation pathway: (1) the enzymatic polyubiquitination of protein substrates; and (2) the docking and recognition by the 26S proteasome prior to degradation.
 A cascade of enzymes, including the ubiquitin-activating E1 enzymes, the ubiquitin-carrier protein E2 enzymes, and the ubiquitin-protein ligases E3, which conjugate the ubiquitin residues to the target protein substrate for degradation, are responsible for the ubiquitination of the protein substrate.
 There are at least four different E1s, 24 different E2s, and at least 100 E3s ligases.

 Several rounds of ubiquitination yield an ubiquitin chain that includes at least four ubiquitin residues, which designates the target protein for degradation by the 26S proteasome.
 Once the polyubiquitinated protein is delivered to the 26S proteasome, the polyubiquitin chain is freed, and the ubiquitin residues are recycled.
 Several deubiquitinating enzymes play an important regulatory role in regenerating the ubiquitin protein, and in certain cases, represent a rate-limiting step for proteasome-mediated protein degradation.
 When change occurs and interferes with these rounds of ubiquitination, deleterious proteins accumulate and cause cellular dysfunction.
 For instance, mutation of the E3 ligases and misreading of ubiquitin have been reported to modify the ubiquitin system level and cause a significant inhibition of proteasome activity.

 This great diversity in the ubiquitination system and in the interactions of the CP with its regulatory complexes reflects the complexity and the specificity of the UPP.
 Disruption of the UPP has been implicated in a wide range of human diseases.
 Therefore, the proteasome and ubiquitination components are highly attractive targets for pharmaceutical intervention.